vvarik/32drugs/doc/growthrates.md

 fit (or if you find better starting parametes & limits, let me know:
 <vvarik.mail@gmail.com>).
 One probable issue is that the starting
 plateau, the lag phase, does not have enough points to be accurately estimated.
-Regardless, Baranyi & Roberts model can prove very useful, if there are not enough datapoints on the linear part of the exponential growth phase.
+Regardless, Baranyi & Roberts model can prove very useful in cases when loglinear fit does not work well, say, because there are not enough datapoints on the linear part of the exponential growth phase.

 And the parameters can be extracted as before: